EgoCor: an R package to facilitate the use of exponential semi-variograms for modelling the local spatial correlation structure in social epidemiology: The EgoCor package

 \subsection{Modelling the spatial correlation structure of residuals}

-Instead of modelling the correlation structure of a health outcome, the \code{vario.mod()} function can be used to model the spatial correlation structure of residuals from a (hierarchical) linear regression.
-To do so, the studentized residuals from a (hierarchical) linear regression model are extracted via the \code{vario.reg.prep()} function.
+We want to investigate whether some or all of the observed spatial correlation structure can be explained by adjusting for predictors of birthweight.
+Therefore, instead of modelling the correlation structure of a health outcome, the \texttt{vario.mod()} function can be used to model the spatial correlation structure of residuals from a (hierarchical) linear regression.
+To do so, the studentized residuals from a (hierarchical) linear regression model are extracted via the \texttt{vario.reg.prep()} function.

-We want to investigate if adjusting for some predictors of birthweight might explain some or all of the observed spatial correlation structure.
 In the first step, we fit the following regression model and investigate the output: